-- Faulty toilets that continue to run after refilling can waste more than 200 gallons of water each day until repaired.
+- Defective toilets that keep running after refilling can waste 200+ gallons of water each day it remains broken

-- On average, standard showerheads consume almost three gallons of water every minute of use.
+- Standard showerheads use nearly three gallons of water every minute

-- Water heater leaks are one of the most frequent plumbing issues that result in costly water bills and require professional repairs.
+- Water heater leaks are one of the most common leaks repaired by plumbing companies and a primary reason for hefty water bills

-You can calculate the amount of water usage and expenses due to a leaky faucet by using a drip calculator found on the U.S. Department of the Interior website.
+You can actually find out how much a leaking faucet is costing you in water usage by using a drip calculator found on the U.S. Department of the Interior website.

 Understanding Water Bills

 Measuring water use differs among state utility companies.
 Commonly used units of usage include the gallon and the CCF, or centum cubic feet, which is exactly 100 cubic feet of water.
 Always look at your previous month’s water usage and compare it to your current month’s water usage.
 Just a slight increase in your bill could indicate the beginning of a water leak somewhere in your plumbing system.
 And water leaks never stop growing.
 In fact, a pinhole leak caused by corrosion may weaken material surrounding the pinhole and create a dangerously compromised area in the pipe.
 This could result in increasingly high water bills that you could prevent by repairing the leak or being the only one on your block to have Old Faithful erupting in the middle of your kitchen.

 How to Save Money on Your Water Bill